juliuspr/on-hornplaying/content/conceptual/sound-production/respiration-breathing/creating-pressure/visualize-lung-capacity/_index.md

 ---
-title: Visualize lung capacity
+title: 🟡 Visualize lung capacity
-draft: true
-weight: 90
+weight: 10
 ---

 In daily life, we rarely fill up the lungs to the maximum capacity (maybe only when yawning).
 Employing everyday breathing, students commonly use only part of lungs' capacity when playing the horn.
 Here's an illustration: